Have you used any of the following strategies to pay volunteers? What does your organization do to enrich supporters?

 - Encourage volunteers to be themselves in the group.

-Providing personal value is the best way to pay your volunteers for their commitment to your organization and its mission.
+Providing personal value is the best way to pay volunteers for their commitment to your organization and its mission.
 Your nonprofit can provide personal value by communicating impact, developing skills, recognizing efforts, encouraging input, and creating friendships.